-Kraus, a Republican, was the representative for Indiana's 11th congressional district from 1917 to 1923.
+Kraus was the representative for Indiana’s 11th congressional district and was a Republican.
+He served from 1917 to 1923.

 From Apr 1917 to Mar 1923, Kraus missed 108 of 966 roll call votes, which is 11.2%.
 This is better than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.